mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-1.md

 #### Network I/O Example

 Performing a database request across a network might take half a second or so, and that's ages in computer-time.
 Your processor could have done millions or even billions of things.
-The same is true for, say, downloading a movie, requesting a website, loading a file from disk into memory, etc. The general theme is those are all input/output (I/O) actions.
+The same is true for, say, requesting a website, downloading a car, loading a file from disk into memory, etc. The general theme is those are all input/output (I/O) actions.

 ```python
 async def get_user_info(user_id: uuid.UUID):